location

 Management and Surgical Hernia Repair

 Hernias do not resolve on their own and often require operative repair to avoid complications.
-Depending on severity, patient condition, and recurrence risk, physicians recommend a suitable surgical approach.
-Conservative observation is rarely advised and typically considered for asymptomatic or high-risk cases.
+Depending on the severity of the patient’s condition, the doctors recommend a suitable treatment.

 Available Treatment Methods

-The primary intervention involves reinforcing the abdominal wall or other affected regions.
+The primary methods involve reinforcing the abdominal wall or other affected regions.
 Two main techniques are applied:

 A traditional approach where a single incision is made at the site.
 The bulge is repositioned, and the weakened muscle is reinforced using stitches or synthetic mesh.